WinstonMarvel/winstonmarvel.github.io/web/posts/Faitfhul - The Character of God.md

 featured_image: "placeholder.jpg"
 ```

-# Faitfhul - The Character of God
+# Faithful - The Character of God

 ### God's character defined in Exodus